 The way the game ranks you is by time–the faster you solve the puzzle given, the higher your rank is in the respective difficulty level.
 The gemstones are beautifully rendered, but I could stand to have a different font for the numbers; sometimes it was hard to make out the number, and I had to resort to using the gemstone color to tell.
 The worst thing about GemSudoku is the background music, but you can turn it off (and it seems to stop by itself after one or two loops, anyway).
 If you’re a Sudoku fan, definitely give GemSudoku a shot.

-: GemSudoku has finally released an update that answered most my color scheme concerns–I feel so special!
+Update: GemSudoku has finally released an update that answered most my color scheme concerns–I feel so special!
 This latest version features a completely reworked playing board, with retina display support and numbers you can actually see.
 The mechanics of the game remain the same and all the same buttons are still there, but overall it looks cleaner and more polished.
 The song that greets you upon launching stops within a minute of the game, and you can turn off the sounds (which I did, because I found them sort of annoying instead of cutesy).
 If you still have trouble seeing, just zoom in on the board!
 GemSudoku remains my go-to for gorgeous puzzle solving action.

 Here is a video demo of the GemSudoku app on the iPhone